trunkmaster/trunkmaster.github.io/README.md

 writing future documentation.

 - **Sound:** _SoundKit_ now has implemented methods for sound subsystem properties control (volume, mute, etc.).
 Play/record functionality will be the next task.
-All _Sound Preferences_ controls has been implemented except "Advanced Preferences" panel
+All _Sound Preferences_ controls has been implemented except "Advanced Sound Preferences" panel(Mixer).
-(Mixer).

 - **Workspace:** rewritten application termination sequence.
 I had to implement private NSApplicationMain() to quit runloop and return to main().
 After that Workspace can correctly finish window manager lifecycle.
 Defaults written to disk on